joeFong/nodejs-frontend-exam/README.md

 # Node.js Frontend Exam / Table Component

 # Notes and Assumptions
-1. This assumes that the database/api, will return what is needed(header, value, checked) for each item.
+1. This assumes that the database/api, will return model schema as follows
+    header: String
+    value: String
+    checked: Boolean
+    children: Array
-2. I designed it this way so that the TableRow, Table is generic, reusable and not tied down to any business logic.
+2. TableRow, Table is generic, reusable and not tied down to any business logic.
-3. The ID for every item in my datastructure is assumed unique for the most optimized diffing/reconciliation.
+3. The ID for every item in my datastructure is assumed unique for optimized diffing/reconciliation.
 4. Clicking a checkbox returns its states and its child's states.
 5. This was a fun exam, thanks.